Designer helps job seekers dress for success - ExBulletin

 Designer helps job seekers dress for success

-Looking through the rack, Josie Natori is looking for the perfect outfit.
+WEST PALM BEACH, Florida Looking through the rack, Josie Natori searches for the perfect outfit.
 Women receive fashion advice from the international designer.

 “I firmly believe that there is a will, there is a way,” she said.
 “I believe people, not just women, can be whatever they want to be if you visualize, there’s no reason you can’t make it.”